-To understand what a Limited Liability Limited Partnership (LLLP) is, let us first review what a Limited Partnership (LP) is.
-A Limited partnership is a partnership with at least one limited partner in addition to its general partner(s).
-The general partners are fully liable for the partnership’s debts and liabilities, while the limited partners enjoy limited personal liability for the debts and liabilities of the partnership.
+When forming a business, it is important to consider the pros and cons of your chosen business structure.
+A Limited Partnership (LP) is partnership with at least one limited partner in addition to general partner(s).
+The general partners are fully liable for the partnership’s debts and liabilities while the limited partners enjoy limited personal liability for the debts and liabilities of the partnership.

-A Limited partnership enables an investor who will not be engaged in management to invest in a business without taking on any liability or risk beyond their initial investment in the partnership.
-The Limited partner usually has no obligation to contribute any additional capital to the partnership and therefore does not have any economic risk of loss due to the partnership's liabilities.
+A Limited Partnership enables an investor who will not be engaged in management to invest in a business without taking on any liability or risk beyond their initial investment in the partnership.
+The limited partner usually has no obligation to contribute any additional capital to the partnership, and therefore, does not have any economic risk of loss due to the partnership's liabilities.

 A Limited Liability Limited Partnership (LLLP) is an extension of an LP whereby both the general and limited partners enjoy limited liability protection.
 Other than that, the characteristics of an LLLP are identical to those of an LP.
-The general partners run the business's day-to-day operations with no input from the limited partners.
+The general partners run the business's day-to-day operations with no input from the limited partners who are only investors.

 How to Form an LLLP in Wyoming

 Currently, only twenty-six states provide for the formation of an LLLP, and Wyoming happens to be one of those.
-Wyoming has lower fees, stronger asset protection, and stricter privacy laws than other old-fashioned business havens like Nevada and Delaware.
+Wyoming has lower fees, stronger asset protection, and stricter privacy laws than other states like Nevada or Delaware.

-To form a Wyoming LLLP, you will need to file a Certificate of Limited Partnership with the Wyoming Secretary of state.
-To do so, download the form from the Secretary of State’s website and complete it, making sure to check the appropriate box to designate your partnership as an LLLP, rather than an LP.
+In order to form a Wyoming LLLP, you will need to file a Certificate of Limited Partnership with the Wyoming Secretary of state.
+To do so, download the form from the Secretary of State’s website and complete it.
+Make sure to check the appropriate box to designate your partnership as an LLLP, rather than an LP.
 To complete the Certificate of Partnership for your Wyoming LLLP, you will need the following information:

 - Your business's mailing address and principal office address;